Dronningens Tværgade 7: Construction

 The site was originally part of the extensive garden of the Gyldensten Mansion which reached all the way from Bredgade to Store Kongensgade along the south side of Dronningens Tværgade.
 The house was named after Jean Henri Huguetan, Count Gyldensteen.

 In 1793, part of the garden was divided into three long, narrow lots and sold off for redevelopment.
 Dronningens Tværgade 7 (then No. 274) was together with No. 5 and No. 9 built in 1794 by the master builders Hans Ondrup (1751-1814) and A. Giedde (????).

-Thomas ter Borch and Israel Suell
+Thomas Ter-Borch and Israel Suell

-The property was in 1800 acquired by the merchant Thomas ter Borch.
-Thomas ter Borch (Ter-Borch) (1736-1812) was born in Amsterdam.
+The property was in 1800 acquired by the merchant Thomas Ter-Borch (1762-1812).
+He was born in Amsterdam.
 His parents moved the family to Saint Croix in the Danish West Indies in the 1770s.
 In 1784, they moved to Copenhagen where they lived in a now demolished building in Amaliegade (No. 36).

-Thomas ter Borch married in 1801 to Anna Elisabeth Heinrich (1782-1826), the second youngest of six children of Major-General Johan Friederich Heinrich (1730-1808) and Birgitte Lexmond (1738-1811).
+Thomas Ter-Borch was married to two daughters of Major-General Johan Friedrich Heinrich (1730-1808) and Birgitte Lexmond (1738-1811).
+First Johanne Henriette Heinrich, and after her death, Anna Elisabeth Heinrich.
 His father-in-law was director of the Danish West India Company.
-The Ter Borch family's staff consisted of a coachman, servant and two maids.
+The Ter-Borch family's staff consisted of a coachman, servant and two maids.